xpack/web-doxygen/website/docs/manual/pages/extsearch.md

 <li>The search engine needs to run on a web server, but clients can still browse the web pages locally.</li>
 </ul>

-To avoid that everyone has to start writing their own indexer and search engine, Doxygen provides an example tool for each action: <span class="doxyComputerOutput">doxyindexer</span> for indexing the data and <span class="doxyComputerOutput">doxysearch.cgi</span> for searching through the index.
+To avoid that everyone has to start writing their own indexer and search engine, Doxygen provides an example tool for each action: <code>doxyindexer</code> for indexing the data and <code>doxysearch.cgi</code> for searching through the index.

 The data flow is shown in the following diagram: